Alluitsup Paa: Economy

-The fishing industry is the major employer, employing the majority of the work force.
+The fishing industry is the major employer, employing the majority of the workforce.
 Shrimp, Greenlandic halibut, and cod is the main catch, and a small fishing factory focusing on shrimp production officiates in the village.

 There is also a small but significant tourism industry.
-Two hotels operate in the village; Qaannivik Hotel and, since 2006, Seaside Whale Hotel.
-The hotels offer tourists trips to the nearby sights; the Uunarteq warm springs, the abandoned Amitsoq copper and graphite mine, the nearly abandoned village of Alluitsoq (Lichtenau), the nearby quaint settlements of Akuliaruseq and Qarsorsat, and the village of Ammassivik (Sletten).
+Two hotels operate in the village: Qaannivik Hotel and, since 2006, Seaside Whale Hotel.
+The hotels offer tourists trips to the nearby sights, the Uunarteq warm springs, the abandoned Amitsoq copper and graphite mine, the nearly abandoned village of Alluitsoq (Lichtenau), the nearby quaint settlements of Akuliaruseq and Qarsorsat, and the village of Ammassivik (Sletten).
 The hiking route along the Vatnahverfi peninsula is among the most popular tourist destinations in Greenland.

-Operated by Greenland Homerule Government the local Integrated Office in the district employs two people.
+Operated by Greenland Home Rule Government, the local Integrated Office in the district employs two people.

 Transport

 Alluitsup Paa Heliport (IATA: LLU) operates year-round, linking Alluitsup Paa with Narsarsuaq Airport (IATA: UAK, ICAO: BGBW) and indirectly with the rest of Greenland and Europe.
 Air Greenland operates four flight to Nanortalik and Qaqortoq per week.

 The port authority for Alluitsup Paa is Royal Arctic Line, located in Nuuk.

 As is true of all populated places in Greenland, Alluitsup Paa is not connected to any other place via roads.
-Fairly well trodden hiking trails lead northwards from the town, but for any motorized transportation terrain vehicles are needed.
+Fairly well-trodden hiking trails lead northwards from the town, but for any motorized transportation, terrain vehicles are needed.
 During winter, dog sled routes are vital transport links to the surrounding area.
 Alluitsup Paa is connected to mainland Greenland via a small land bridge, making motorized transportation possible.

 Population

 Most towns and settlements in southern Greenland exhibit negative growth patterns over the last two decades, with many settlements rapidly depopulating.
-Alluitsup Paa has been losing population faster than most of its neighbors: its population decreased over 40% between 2000 and 2010.
+Alluitsup Paa has been losing population faster than most of its neighbors; its population decreased over 40% between 2000 and 2010.